YonLiud/invite/README.md

 # invite

 A modern social media application built with React and Node.js.
 Users can create posts, comment, like content, and manage their profiles.
-Features JWT authentication, a RESTful API with PostgreSQL database, and a responsive frontend interface.
+Features JWT authentication, a RESTful API with PostgreSQL database, and a responsive, modern, and clean frontend interface.

 ## Demo
 Screenshots are available in the `demo` folder.